zmattis/University-of-Pittsburgh/CS-1675/README.md

 ## Description

-This subfolder contains projects for CS1675, taught by Dr. Milos Hauskrecht during the Spring semester of 2018-2019.
+This subfolder contains projects for CS1675, taught by Dr. Milos Hauskrecht during the Spring semester of 2018-2019 (Term 2197).
 They are written using Matlab.

 ## Projects